-During the introduction week in October 2019 director and lead-tutors present workshops, seminars and study groups with their corresponding methods of 'working together', to our student body.
+During the introduction week in October 2019 director and lead-tutors presented the workshops, seminars and study groups with their corresponding methods of 'working together', to our student body.
 DAI explicitly asks its tutors to work with a model based on reciprocity.
 Tutors fuel and underpin a ‘curated class’ departing from their research questions, while the students are invited to contribute to the conversation with their artistic and /or theoretical research.
-All those involved are expected to be open to new insights and ideas – tutors take on leading roles, but can occasionally delegate this duty.
-Tutors, just like students, use their position within the DAI context to further their own research or study.
+Both students as well as tutors are expected to be open to new questions, to new insights and propositions – tutors take on leading roles, but can occasionally delegate this duty.
+Tutors, just like students, are invited to use the DAI context to further their research or study.
 DAI considers this to be a crucial aspect of its mission.

 In addition to collective work sessions, face to face advisory meetings geared towards tailor made, individual support for each student, will also be organized within the framework of our 3 modules: HTDTWT, COOP study groups and Planetary Campus.

 Please find the descriptions to these curriculum components below.
-First and second year students will work together in all 3 modules.
+First and second year students will study and work together in all 3 modules.

 CURRICULUM COMPONENT A: COOP study groups